 Case Study: Herefordshire Minerals and Waste Local Plan Adopted March 2024

-3. All proposals for livestock unit(s) and anaerobic digestion and any other waste management proposals on agricultural holdings within the River Wye SAC or the River Clun SAC will be required to demonstrate at least nutrient neutrality.
+3. Nutrient Neutrality: All proposals for livestock units, anaerobic digestion, and any other waste management proposals on agricultural holdings located within the River Wye SAC or River Clun SAC catchments are required to demonstrate at least nutrient neutrality, through physical works and/or changes to farming methods within the unit.

 For intensive livestock unit proposals, demonstrate over a production cycle the impact on HGV movements, including the origin, routing and destination of goods.
 Where there are significant increases in traffic, proposals must incorporate mitigation measures to protect all users in local communities from risks to highway safety, ensuring safe and appropriate access.